Try a Local Delicacy

 Land on the Maldives is scarce but the ocean is all around, so many traditional Maldivian foods are created with freshly caught fish, local coconut and rice.
 Mas-Huni uses two of the three.
 (In the local lingo, huni means coconut and mas means fish.)

 In the dish, tuna is blended with coconut, chilli and lime, with a pinch of salt and voila!
 It’s ready.
 I told you it was simple.
 Maldivians usually eat Mas-Huni for breakfast, with roshi, a thin flatbread, but I loved it as a light lunch salad.
-It’s perfectly refreshing after a morning in the sun.
+It’s really refreshing after a morning in the sun.

 Ask my team what day the Maldivian-themed dinner buffet is running in my hotel at Lime restaurant, and sample some more mouthwatering local flavours.